thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 (namely, Daneshyar-Paltridge-Proctor, Kasten-Czeplak, Haurwitz, Berger-Duffie, Adnot-Bourges-Campana-Gicquel, Robledo-Soler, Kasten and Ineichen-Perez), with a wide range of factors.
-These models are described in more details by Reno, Hansen, and Stein (2012b) and evaluated by Reno and Hansen (2016).
+These models are described in more detail by Reno, Hansen, and Stein (2012b) and are evaluated by Reno and Hansen (2016).
 We found, that Haurwitz's model, adjusted with the factor $a = 0.965$ yields one of the lowest root mean squared errors (RMSE), while the procedure manages to characterize